wandersoncferreira/wandersoncferreira.github.io/content/items/why-clojure.en.md

 success we think about what to do later.

-To be honest, the whole premise of Java/C# programmers to be "slower" can be argued when we see the amount of money that giant enterprises put into developing good tooling for developers.
+To be honest, the whole premise of Java/C# programmers to be "slower" can be argued too when we compare the amount of money that giant enterprises put into developing good tooling for developers.

 My take on this is that Clojure provides the best of both worlds, I can use all